 The FDA recommends that patients who need hernia repair surgery ask their doctors about the use of hernia repair mesh.
 Important questions to ask include whether hernia repair mesh is necessary, what other treatment options are available, what the possible side effects are, and what symptoms the patient should watch for after surgery that may indicate the hernia repair mesh is not working properly.

-Assisting Our Clients Recover
+Assisting Our Clients Recover in Florida

 When hernia repair mesh fails, serious health problems can result.
 If you've suffered side effects from hernia repair mesh, contact the Florida hernia patch side effects attorneys at Farah & Farah today for a free, confidential consultation.
 We may be able to help you with your case.